psem33241/psem33241/README.md

 # 👋 Welcome to My GitHub Profile!

-Hi, I'm **Stéphane**, a petroleum engineer transitioning to data analysis.
+Hi, I'm **Paul Stephane**, a petroleum engineer transitioning to data analysis.
 With a passion for problem-solving and data-driven solutions, I combine my technical expertise and programming skills to create impactful projects.

 ## 💻 Technical Skills
 - **Programming Languages**: Python, SQL, HTML, CSS, JavaScript